Updated: June 6, 2025

 Armed with this insight, the customer service leader completely transformed the training program.

-The new focus emphasized the basics so employees could master skills they would use every day.
-New hires were then taught to identify exceptions and ask for help, which is what they had been doing any way.
+A new focus emphasized the basics so employees could master skills they would use every day.
+New hires were then taught to identify exceptions and ask for help, which is what they had been doing anyway.
 Agents didn’t need to know what the specific exception was, only that it didn’t fit in with standard procedures.

 The result was fewer mistakes, shorter training time, and better productivity.